 Most competitive sports require timing of the utmost precision, and none more so than professional sailing.
 Regatta events actually begin with a countdown to the official starting gun, typically somewhere between 10 and 15 minutes, when yacht skippers are required to maneuver their boats back and forth in front of the start line but without crossing it.
 Of course, during all that time they are at the mercy of the elements – strong winds or a choppy sea can test every ounce of skill from even the most experienced crews.
 Understandably, accurate timekeeping becomes critical in that highly-specific nautical situation.
 Jump the gun and penalties are incurred.
 Set off too late and risk languishing at the back for the entire race.

-There have been a host of watch manufacturers (including Rolex) who have taken on the challenge of creating models specifically for the world’s professional sailors, each employing their own take on that all important countdown timer.
+There have been a host of timepieces – in particular the Rolex Yacht-Master II that have taken on the specific challenge of catering to the world’s professional sailors, each employing their own take on that all important countdown timer.
 Below we have selected a few of the very best regatta timers with nautical styling.

 Panerai Luminor 1950 Regatta 3 Days Chrono Flyback Automatic Titanio (PAM00526)

 Never knowingly under-named, Panerai’s Luminor Regatta 3 Days (maybe we’ll just call it that for convenience) is part of a seven-strong team of watches in the brand’s lineup designed for the expert yachtsman.
 Launching in 2013, it is most definitely of the Luminor ilk, with its enormous 47mm girth, classic cushion-shaped case, and impenetrable crown guard.